zot/textcraft/html/README.md

 Templates can contain $0..$N to refer to the command arguments. $0 refers to the thing itself.

-EXPRESSIONS:

-The following are legal expressions: number string boolean null undefined
-   THING
-   THING.property
-   %any.property   -- returns the first value found on you or thing in your inventory
-                      If property is a collection, it returns the union of all found '(' expr ')' expr1 + expr2 expr1 - expr2
-   expr1 * expr2
-   expr1 / expr2
-   expr1 < expr2
-   expr1 <= expr2
-   expr1 > expr2
-   expr1 >= expr2
-   Expr1 == expr2
-   expr1 != expr2
-   !expr1
-   expr1 && expr2
-   expr1 || expr2
-   expr1 in expr2  -- returns whether expr1 is in expr2 (which must be a collection or a thing)

 EVENTS:

 When a thing executes a command, it emits an event which propagates to nearby things.
-Objects can react to a type of event by setting a property called react_EVENT to a command template (see COMMAND TEMPLATES).
+Objects can react to a type of event by creating a command template called react_EVENT or a method called react_EVENT.
+In either case, the reaction takes an argument for the emmiter and each of the event's parameters.
 Events have properties which you can access in command templates with %event.PROPERTY and in format strings with $event.PROPERTY.
+In methods, this.event refers to the current event.

 Example, this will make a box react to people arriving in its location:

-@set box react_go @if %event.1 == $0.location @then say Hello %event.source!
+@method box react_go (thing, oldLoc, newLoc) newLoc.id == this._location && cmd('say Hello %event.source!')

 EVENT PROPERTIES: